 - THE PROCESS FOR REVIEWING INCIDENTS AND APPLYING PENALTIES

-- Incident reports must be in the hands of the clerk of the course within 30 minutes of the finish of the race concerned (rather than within one hour as per SSR 61).
+- Incident reports must be in the hands of the clerk of the course within 30 minutes of the finish of the race concerned.
 However, the clerk of the course may request further incident reports outside of this time limit.

 - The clerk of the course reserves the right to refuse to accept incident reports for an incident or incidents.
-In this instance, the competitor will be so informed and has the right of protest as per GCR 197.
+In this instance, the competitor will be so informed and has the right of protest.

 - SA Classic Superbike Racing Association reserves the right to set up a “Driving Standards committee” who would be tasked to investigate any incidents.
 Any penalties arising from this will, however, be issued by the clerk of the course.